reselbob/graphql-marauder/readme.md

 The **third way** is to install seat saver as a standalone application on the host.
 This method requires configuring Seat Saver with references to running instances of MongoDB and Redis.
 These instances can be out on the internet or on an internal network.
 The references to MongoDB and Redis are defined their URLs.
 Typically these URLs will container username/password information.

-These URLS need to be assigned to specific environment variables on the host machine(s) where Seat Saver is running.
+These URLs need to be assigned to specific environment variables on the host machine(s) where Seat Saver is running.

 The environment variable for the MongoDB reference is: